faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 Already AI data farms (data centers) are so big, the working assumption is that a percentage of the components, namely GPUs, will be faulty.
 You just use software to route around that.
 It is not worth interrupting processing to cure those issues.
 You just need the coherence of the whole to be good.
 So having computers in space, far from human hands is not a maintenance problem.

 There is an economic cross roads we face.
-As the per kg payload launch costs come down due to re-usable rocket technolog (SpaceX Starship), the inherent trade-off is the cost of fuel to escape earth gravity per kg of payload versus the value in tokens produced by that kg of electonics over its lifetime (say 5 years).
+As the per kg payload launch costs come down due to re-usable rocket technology (SpaceX Starship), the inherent trade-off is the cost of fuel to escape earth gravity per kg of payload versus the value in tokens produced by that kg of electonics over its lifetime (say 5 years).

 This hypothesis is currently being tested but it seems the numbers do add up.